core-wg/oscore/draft-ietf-core-object-security.md

 {: #get-protected-sig title="Indication of CoAP GET protected with OSCOAP.
 The brackets [ ... ] indicate a COSE object.
 The brackets { ... \} indicate encrypted data." }
 {: artwork-align="center"}

-Since the unprotected request message (GET) has no payload, the Object-Security option carries the COSE object as its value.
+Since the unprotected request message (GET) doesn't allow payload, the Object-Security option carries the COSE object as its value.
-Since the unprotected response message (Content) has payload ("OFF"), the COSE object (indicated with \[ ... \]) is carried as the CoAP payload.
+Since the unprotected response message (Content) allows payload ("OFF"), the COSE object (indicated with \[ ... \]) is carried as the CoAP payload.

 The COSE header of the request contains a Context Identifier (cid:5fdc), indicating which security context was used to protect the message and a Sequence Number (seq:42).